 Maybe you want a credit card to establish a credit history.
 Or maybe you want a credit card that earns rewards points you can use for cash or travel awards.
 Perhaps you want a balance transfer credit card because your current credit card(s) interest rate is high and you want to move to another credit card account with a lower rate.

-Before you apply for a new credit card, don’t apply for the first advertisement or pre-approved offer you see.
-Not every credit card is equal and some of these different types of credit cards will be more beneficial to you than others.
+Before you try for a new credit card, don’t go for the first advertisement or pre-approved offer you see.
+Not every credit card is equal, and some of these different types of credit cards will be more beneficial to you than others.